HydroCouple/openswmm.gui/docs/user-guide/user-guide.md

 #### Flow Routing {#flow_routing}

 Flow routing within a conduit link in SWMM is governed by the conservation of mass and momentum equations for gradually varied, unsteady flow (i.e., the Saint Venant flow equations).
 The SWMM user has a choice on the level of sophistication used to solve these equations:

-· Steady Flow Routing
+- Steady Flow Routing

-· Kinematic Wave Routing
+- Kinematic Wave Routing

-· Dynamic Wave Routing
+- Dynamic Wave Routing

 Each of these routing methods employs the Manning equation to relate flow rate to flow depth and bed (or friction) slope.
 For user-designated Force Main conduits, either the Hazen-Williams or Darcy-Weisbach equation can be used when pressurized flow occurs.

 ##### Steady Flow Routing {#steady_flow_routing}

 Steady Flow routing represents the simplest type of routing possible (actually no routing) by assuming that within each computational time step flow is uniform and steady.
 Thus it simply translates inflow hydrographs at the upstream end of the conduit to the downstream end, with no delay or change in shape.
 The normal flow equation is used to relate flow rate to flow area (or depth).

 This type of routing cannot account for channel storage, backwater effects, entrance/exit losses, flow reversal or pressurized flow.
 It can only be used with dendritic conveyance networks, where each node has only a single outflow link (unless the node is a divider in which case two outflow links are required).
 This form of routing is insensitive to the time step employed and is really only appropriate for preliminary analysis using long-term continuous simulations.

 ##### Kinematic Wave Routing {#kinematic_wave_routing}

 This routing method solves the continuity equation along with a simplified form of the momentum equation in each conduit.
 The latter assumes that the slope of the water surface equal the slope of the conduit.

 The maximum flow that can be conveyed through a conduit is the full normal flow value.
 Any flow in excess of this entering the inlet node is either lost from the system or can pond atop the inlet node and be re-introduced into the conduit as capacity becomes available.

 Kinematic wave routing allows flow and area to vary both spatially and temporally within a conduit.
 This can result in attenuated and delayed outflow hydrographs as inflow is routed through the channel.
 However this form of routing cannot account for backwater effects, entrance/exit losses, flow reversal, or pressurized flow, and is also restricted to dendritic network layouts.
 It can usually maintain numerical stability with moderately large time steps, on the order of 1 to 5 minutes.
 If the aforementioned effects are not expected to be significant then this alternative can be an accurate and efficient routing method, especially for long-term simulations.

 ##### Dynamic Wave Routing {#dynamic_wave_routing}

 Dynamic Wave routing solves the complete one-dimensional Saint Venant flow equations and therefore produces the most theoretically accurate results.
 These equations consist of the continuity and momentum equations for conduits and a volume continuity equation at nodes.

 With this form of routing it is possible to represent pressurized flow when a closed conduit becomes full, such that flows can exceed the full normal flow value.
 Flooding occurs when the water depth at a node exceeds the maximum available depth, and the excess flow is either lost from the system or can pond atop the node and re-enter the drainage system.

 Dynamic wave routing can account for channel storage, backwater, entrance/exit losses, flow reversal, and pressurized flow.
 Because it couples together the solution for both water levels at nodes and flow in conduits it can be applied to any general network layout, even those containing multiple downstream diversions and loops.
 It is the method of choice for systems subjected to significant backwater effects due to downstream flow restrictions and with flow regulation via weirs and orifices.
 This generality comes at a price of having to use much smaller time steps, on the order of thirty seconds or less (SWMM can automatically reduce the user-defined maximum time step as needed to maintain numerical stability).

 #### Ponding and Pressurization {#ponding_and_pressurization}

-???
+Normally in flow routing, when the flow into a junction exceeds the capacity of the system to transport it further downstream, the excess volume overflows the system and is lost.
+As options exists to have instead the excess volume be stored atop the juction, in a ponded fashion, and be reintroduced into the system as capacity permits.
+Under Kinematic Wave flow routing, the ponded water is stored simply as an excess volume.
+For Dynamic Wave routing, which is influenced by the water depths maintained at nodes, the excess volume is assumed to pond over the node with a constant surface area.
+This amount of surface area is an input paramerter supplied for the junction.

+Alternatively, the user may wish to represent the surface overflow system explicitly.
+In open channel systems this can include road overflows at bridges of culvert crossings as well as additional floodplain storage areas.
+In closed conduit systems, surface overflows may be conveyed down streets, alleys, or other surface routes to the next available stormwater inlet or open channel.
+Overflows may also be impounded in surface depressions such as parking lots, back yards, or other areas.

+In sewer systems with pressurized pipes and force mains the hydraulic head at junction nodes can at times exceed the ground elevation under Dynamic Wave routing.
+This would normally result in an overflow which, as described above, can either be lost or ponded.
+SWMM allows the user to specify an additional "surcharge" depth at junction nodes that lets them pressurize and prevents any outflow until this additional depth is exceeded.
+If both ponding and pressurization are specified for a node ponding takes precedence and the surcharge depth is ignored.
+Ponding does not apply to storage nodes.

 #### Water Quality Routing {#water_quality_routing}

 Water quality routing within conduit links assumes that the conduit behaves as a continuously stirred tank reactor (CSTR).
 Although a plug flow reactor assumption might be more realistic, the differences will be small if the travel time through the conduit is on the same order as the routing time step.
 The concentration of a constituent exiting the conduit at the end of a time step is found by integrating the conservation of mass equation, using average values for quantities that might change over the time step such as flow rate and conduit volume.

 Water quality modeling within storage unit nodes follows the same approach used for conduits.
 For other types of nodes that have no volume, the quality of water exiting the node is simply the mixture concentration of all water entering the node.

-The pollutant concentration in both a conduit and a storage node will be reduced by a first-order decay reaction if the pollutant
+The pollutant concentration in both a conduit and a storage node will be reduced by a first-order decay reaction if the pollutant's first-order decay coefficient is not zero.